App Store Optimization 101 – How To Boost Your App Store Ranking in 2021

 - Use the right keywords and description.
 Remember not to change your title once you settle on one – since it eventually becomes your identity.

 - Incentivize happy customers to rate and review your app

 - Appropriately describe your app, giving a very clear value proposition

-- Get a better designed app icon.
-Retain your brand colors
+- Get a better-designed app icon, and remember to retain your brand colors

 - Improve your poster frame

 Do you have other tips that have proven helpful in your business?
-Feel free to share in the comments section below.
+Feel free to share them in the comment section below.